 Our mental health can be affected by

-- Particularly difficult life experiences like abuse, trauma and loss.
-Current life events or shocks can also re-trigger early trauma.
+- Difficult life experiences like abuse, trauma and loss.
+Current events can re-trigger early trauma.

 - Substance misuse: drugs, alcohol, addiction to medication.
-In fact, sleeping medication is a significant cause of impaired mental health.
+Sleeping tablets are a significant cause of impaired mental health.

-- Primary relationship difficulties: matrimonial challenges; separation; divorce or bereavement.
+- Relationship difficulties: challenges within a marriage; separation; divorce or bereavement.

-- Life events: conception, pregnancy and post-partum; transitions like change/loss of work or relocation; work-place stress; illness or injury; death or loss
+- Life events: conception, pregnancy and post-partum; change/loss of work or relocation; work-place stress; illness or injury; death or loss

 - Long term stress

 - A family history of mental health problems

 - Poverty, homelessness and debt

 And there’s more.
 Diet.
 Exercise.
 Sense of purpose.
 The people you connect with and the people you don’t.
 These and many more seemingly unrelated factors can help or hinder your mental health.